 Polyps are common as we age.
 An estimated 90% of polyp cases happen after the age of 50.
-The experts at Colorado Gastroenterology in Denver, Aurora, and Golden recommend regular screenings to ensure the polyps don’t develop into problems.
+The experts at Colorado Gastroenterology in Denver and Aurora, recommend regular screenings to ensure the polyps don’t develop into problems.
 If it’s time for your colonoscopy, click or call to schedule the screening at one of the practice’s dedicated testing centers.

 Polyps are abnormal cell growths that commonly form in the stomach or colon.
 Most polyps are benign, but some contain cancerous or precancerous cells.
 They usually don’t cause any symptoms, so that’s why screening is essential.